Mickey42302/JavaEditionDevTools/README.md

 This mod re-enables the "Export Structure" option in Test Instance Blocks.
 This option can be used to export data to an SNBT file within the "Minecraft.Server" directory.

+## Exports

+Structure data that has been exported to an SNBT file is able to be loaded across different worlds.
+This can be done using a Structure Block or the "/place" command.

+For example, to place a structure that has been exported to an SNBT file named "cookies", the following command can be used:

+• /place template minecraft:minecraft/structure/cookies

 ## F3 Key Binds

 This mod re-enables the developer F3 key binds.
 To see a list of them in game, you can use the F3 + F7 key bind I added.